 When a prospect clicks on your meetings link, they can select a date, time, and length of time if you've set multiple duration options.

-Once your prospect selects the meetings date/time, they will be asked to confirm the booking.
+Once your prospect selects the meetings date/time, they'll be asked to enter their contact information.
 If you've added properties or questions to the meeting, they'll be prompted to enter that information here.
 Learn more about auto-populating meeting form fields with past responses.

 Please note: changes to meeting descriptions on the contact record will only be sent to the contact if you are using Google Calendar and have enabled the Google Calendar two-way integration with

 If you lose access to one of your integrated calendars, contacts will not be able to book meetings with you, even if you have other integrated calendars.
 You'll receive an email notifying you that someone is trying to book a meeting with you and the calendar that you have lost access to will appear in red on your calendar integrations page.